Skip navigation

 Your health care provider may order a fecal occult blood test if you have symptoms of a condition that could involve bleeding in your digestive tract.
 Or you may have the test to screen for colorectal cancer when you don't have any symptoms.

-A fecal occult blood test is one or several types of colorectal screening tests.
+A fecal occult blood test is one of several types of colorectal screening tests.
 Other tests include:

-- A stool DNA test.
-This test checks your stool for blood and cells with genetic changes that may be a sign of cancer.
+• A stool DNA test (FIT-DNA test).
+This test checks for genetic changes in your stool that may be signs of colorectal polyps or cancer.

-- CT colonography, also called "virtual colonoscopy."
-For this test, you usually drink a dye before having a CT scan that uses x-rays to take detailed 3-dimensional pictures of your entire colon and rectum.
+• CT colonography, also called "virtual colonoscopy."
+For this test, you usually drink a liquid containing contrast dye before having a CT scan.
+The CT scan uses x-rays to take detailed 3-dimensional pictures of your entire colon and rectum.
+The contrast dye makes your colon and rectum show up more clearly on the x-rays.

-There are pros and cons of each type of test.
-Your provider can help you figure out which test is right for you.
+Each type of test has pros and cons.
+Your provider can help you decide which test is right for you.

 What happens during a fecal occult blood test?